Two videos show the

 -

-Thread the ropes through the rope ratchets (Brass Spring Hooks go on the inside)
+Thread the ropes in 5. above through the rope ratchets (brass spring hooks

 -